alex-avila/frogger-game/README.md

 ## How to play the game

-You are the boy in the grass and your goal is to get across to the water without crashing with a bug.
-You'll know you won if the game resets when you reach the water.
+You are the girl with the pink hair in the grass and your goal is to get across to the water without crashing into a bug.

 * Move using the arrow keys to reach the water.